3New Mexican dried peppersSee my NOTES above on the dried pepper choices – I prefer a variety

 Heat 1 tablespoon oil in a large pot and add the seasoned beef.
 Cook 6-7 minutes, searing the beef all over.
 Remove the beef and set aside.

-Add the remaining olive oil along with the jalapenos and onion.
+Add the remaining olive oil along with the jalapenos, serranos and onion.
 Cook them down about 5 minutes.

 Add the garlic and stir.
 Cook another minute.

-Pour in the reserved chili paste and stir.
+Return the beef to the pot and stir in the reserved chili paste.
 Cook it for 2-3 minutes to let the flavor develop a bit.